nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-04-28-combining-scrum-tfs2010-and-email-to-keep-everyone-in-the-loop/index.md

 resourceType: blog
 slug: combining-scrum-tfs2010-and-email-to-keep-everyone-in-the-loop
 aliases:
   - /blog/combining-scrum-tfs2010-and-email-to-keep-everyone-in-the-loop
 tags:
   - agile
   - people
   - process
   - scrum
   - sharepoint
   - spf2010
   - ssw
   - tfs
   - tfs2008
   - tfs2010
   - tools
 categories:
   - people-and-process
   - tools-and-techniques
-coverImage: metro-visual-studio-2005-128-link-1-1.png
+preview: metro-visual-studio-2005-128-link-1-1.png
 ---

 ![RulestoBetter](images/SSWScrumRuleDoyouknow_D4DD-RulestoBetter_-3-3.gif)Often you will receive rich information from your Product Owner (Customer) about tasks.
 That information can be in the form of Word documents, HTML Emails and Pictures, but you generally receive them in the context of an Email.
 { .post-img }